Serve in aMartini glass

 How to make:

-SHAKE first five ingredients with ice and fine strain into chilled glass.
+SHAKE first 5 ingredients with ice and fine strain into chilled glass.
 Carefully POUR grenadine into centre of drink so that it sinks to create a sunrise effect.

 Although it spoils the sunrise effect, this drink is less tart if the syrup lying on the bottom is stirred into the drink (or, better, included when shaking).

-Created in September 1930 by Tom Buttery at the Berkeley Hotel, London, England.
-There are now many versions of this classic drink (David Embury's The Fine Art of Mixing Drinks lists three) but this is my favourite.
+Created in September 1930 by Tom Buttery at the Berkeley Hotel, London and first published in William J. "Billy" Tarling's 1937 Café Royal Bar Book.
+There are now many versions of this classic cocktail (David Embury's The Fine Art of Mixing Drinks lists three), the above recipe is my favourite.

 GOLDEN DAWNW.
 J. Tarling, 1937

 ¼ Apricot Brandy.

 A dash of Grenadine to be added after the cocktail is poured out.